Make your own all natural On Guard hand sanitizer spray that is highly effective

 doTERRA On Guard essential oil is the perfect choice for keeping hands and surfaces clean due to it’s immune system boosting properties.

-I quit purchasing traditional hand sanitizers years ago since they can also kill the good bacteria that act as a first line of defense for our bodies.
+I quit purchasing traditional hand sanitizers years ago since those can kill the good bacteria that act as a first line of defense for our bodies.
 We need all the help we can get.

-- and in my kid’s lunchboxes.
-I like to think they use them, but I’m pretty sure my 13 year old is way too cool to do that.
+- and in my kid’s lunchboxes. ( I like to think they use them, but I’m pretty sure my 13 year old is way too cool to do that.)

 - shopping cart handles

 - my hands and my kid’s hands after touching literally ANYTHING

 - in my kid’s lunchboxes so they can spray their hands before eating.
 (I know at least one of them uses it)

 - and any other “high touch” surface like doorknobs, toilets, faucets.

 Please note that I use affiliate links in this article.
 If you make a purchase, I may earn a small commission which goes towards the cost of running this website.
 Your price is not affected.

 It is super easy to make your own Hand Sanitizer with doTERRA On Guard Essential Oil.
 You can save those spray bottles from the premade sanitizer, and refill them If you don’t have any to reuse, you can purchase some like these on Amazon.

 Supplies to Make Your DIY On Guard Hand Sanitizer Spray